 SAFETY NOTE: Bedding, toys and bones are most likely safe to leave alone with your dog, but any of them can be a choking hazard if Fido is the type to rip, tear and swallow objects.
 The vast majority of dogs will do just fine with these objects, but take Fido's destructive tendencies into account when deciding what can be left in his crate.
 If in doubt, leave it out.

-Once Fido's crate is nice and cozy, it's time to see what he thinks.
+Once your puppy's crate is nice and cozy, it's time to see what he thinks.
 Have him come into the room and hang out for a few minutes.
 See if he sniffs around or wanders in.
 Don't try to force him toward or into the crate in any way!
-Click one of the links below to choose a training method based on Fido's initial response and what you know about his basic personality.
+Click one of the links below to choose a training method based on your dog's initial response and what you know about his basic personality.

 If Fido's a young puppy or a lazy,